RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 -   Copy the content of the migration designer file of the newly created migration to the migration designer file of the last migration before the new one.

 -   Copy the content of the migration designer file of the newly created migration to the model snapshot file.

+-   Now remove the newly created migration from the project (or delete it)

 ## Existing databases